G//Z/R

 Hail Geezer Butler, the creator of extremes !

-BLACK SABBATH's Geezer Butler takes a bite out of the hip 90s.
-After 1995's geomagnetic-reversal metal mammoth Plastic Planet CD, featuring FEAR FACTORY's Burton C. Bell on vocals, the father of heavymetal ups the game and leaps eons ahead with futuristic metal-craftsmanship.
+After 1995's geomagnetic-reversal metal mammoth Plastic Planet CD, the father of heavymetal ups the game and leaps eons ahead with futuristic metal-craftsmanship.
+On vocals, new frontman: Clark Brown.

 The "Man In A Suitcase" punches the scenes with molten metal, with an ultra-modern flair.
 The following stompers "Box Of Six", "Justified" and the alien infested chug-fiesta of "Area Code 51", all re-writes the rules in extremities.
 Welcome to the arena, newkid Clark Brown on vocals, where he shines on the evil unorthodox "Unspeakable Elvis".
 Massive mosh-killings devastate on the intense "Trinity Road" and the electronica vibes "Department S".